Home > The Portugal Visa Process: A Guide for Travelers

 Do I need a visa to go to Portugal?

-It depends.
-Whether or not you need a visa to go to Portugal depends on your nationality, the duration of your trip, and why you’re visiting.
+Whether or not you need a visa to go to Portugal depends on:

 Some countries have visa-waiver agreements with the Schengen zone (which Portugal is a part of).

-However, for longer stays or specific reasons like work or study, you’ll need to apply for the correct type of visa.
+However, for longer stays or specific reasons, you’ll need to apply for the correct type of visa.

-Other countries do not have waiver agreements, which means citizens will need a visa regardless of the reason for their travel or the duration of the trip.
-These countries include China, India, Russia, and others.
+Not all countries have this type of agreement, which means their citizens will need a visa regardless of the reason for their travel or the duration of the trip.
+These countries include China, India, South Africa, and others.

 Do US citizens need a visa for Portugal?

-US citizens don’t need a visa for short trips to Portugal – up to 90 days within a 180-day period.
+US citizens don’t need a visa for short trips to Portugal – so long as the trip is max up to 90 days within a 180-day period.

-Applying for a visa can seem intimidating, but it’s a fairly straightforward process when you know what’s required.
+Applying for a visa can definitely seem intimidating, but it’s a fairly straightforward process.
+Especially if you understand a little bit about the process before going in.

 • Determine which Portugal visa you need.